 Since 1886, we have provided affordable housing for women in transition.
-Today, the historic Griswold Building in downtown Columbus is home to more than 100 low-income women at any given time—many who are beginning their first jobs; recovering from drug-related, alcohol-related, and mental illnesses; or pursuing their education.
+Today, the historic Griswold Building in downtown Columbus is home to low-income women at any given time—many who are beginning their first jobs; recovering from drug-related, alcohol-related, and mental illnesses; or pursuing their education.

 - An onsite resource center that offers computers with internet access

 - Phones for business use